CPS Diversity and Inclusion Statement for the Bar

 f) Where invited to do so, reallocate CPS work based on skills and experience, ensuring there is no discrimination or unconscious bias in work reallocation.

 4. In order to monitor performance against the Public Sector Equality Duty, in particular aim one - “Eliminate unlawful discrimination, harassment and victimization …” - all members of the CPS Advocate Panel are expected to make an annual online declaration in respect of their protected characteristics.
-Non-Panel advocates, such as Queen’s Counsel, may also be required to make a declaration upon request.
+Non-Panel advocates, such as King’s Counsel, may also be required to make a declaration upon request.

 The general equality duty set out in section 149 of the Equality Act requires public bodies, in the exercise of their functions, to have due regard to the need to: